Indecomposability of derived categories in families: Symmetric products of curves

-\begin{remark} The derived categories of symmetric powers feature in an interesting way in the (conjectural) semiorthogonal decomposition for \emph{other} moduli spaces of sheaves on the curve~$C$.
-In \cite[Conjecture~1.1]{1806.11101v2} a conjecture due to Narasimhan is discussed, which was obtained independently as \cite[Conjecture~7]{oberwolfach} by Belmans--Galkin--Mukhopadhyay.
-It states that there exists a semiorthogonal decomposition of the form

-where~$\mathcal{L}$ is a line bundle of degree~1, so that~$\mathrm{M}_C(2,\mathcal{L})$ is a smooth projective Fano variety of dimension~$3g-3$.
-Hence the indecomposability suggested by \Cref{question:indecomposability} for~$\derived^\bounded(\Sym^nC)$ for~$n\leq g-1$ would ensure that this is a decomposition into indecomposable pieces. \end{remark}
+The expected indecomposability for the derived category for~$n\leq g-1$ was in this case obtained by Lin~\cite{2107.09564} using different (but related) methods involving the paracanonical base locus, after the first version of the preprint was released.
+Thus, \cref{proposition:biswas-gomez-lee,proposition:symmetric-power-indecomposability} are no longer the best known results.
+We have included them here as it was our original motivation for developing the indecomposability technique described in this paper, and the explicit study of the behaviour of the canonical base locus of~$\Sym^nC$ suggests how to tackle similar questions for other varieties, cf.~\cref{section:surfaces,section:hilbert-schemes}.

 \begin{remark} The derived category~$\derived^\bounded(\Sym^nC)$ is \emph{not} indecomposable for~$n\geq g$.
 In \cite[Corollary~5.11]{1805.00183v2} a semiorthogonal decomposition was obtained using wall-crossing methods.
-Remark that~$\Sym^nC$ is not minimal in this case.
+Remark that~$\Sym^nC$ is also not \emph{birationally minimal} (i.e., the canonical bundle is not nef) in this case.
+One can check this, e.g., by the arguments of \cite{227059}.

-Alternatively, the geometry of the Abel--Jacobi morphism exhibits the symmetric power as a projective bundle (of a not necessarily locally free sheaf).
-This description was used in \cite[Theorem~D]{1909.04321v1} and \cite[Corollary~3.8]{1811.12525v4} to give the semiorthogonal decomposition
+In fact, the Abel--Jacobi morphism exhibits the symmetric power as a projective bundle (of a not necessarily locally free sheaf).
+This description was used in \cite[Theorem~D]{1909.04321v1} and \cite[Corollary~3.8]{1811.12525v4} to give the (same) semiorthogonal decomposition

 where there are~$n-g+1$ copies of the derived category of the Jacobian. \end{remark}